Jose Miranda Player Props: Twins vs. Royals

 Royals Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Royals pitching staff ranks 19th in the league.
+- The Royals pitching staff is 21st in the league with a collective 8.6 strikeouts per nine innings.

-- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.35).
+- The Royals have the 27th-ranked team ERA across all league pitching staffs (5.34).

-- Royals pitchers combine to give up the fifth-most home runs in baseball (36 total, 1.4 per game).
+- Royals pitchers combine to give up 40 total home runs at a rate of 1.4 per game (fifth-most in baseball).

-- The Royals are sending Lyles (0-4) to the mound to make his sixth start of the season.
-He is 0-4 with a 4.60 ERA and 23 strikeouts in 31 1/3 innings pitched.
+- The Royals are sending Singer (2-2) to the mound for his sixth start of the season.
+He is 2-2 with a 6.67 ERA and 24 strikeouts in 27 2/3 innings pitched.

-- The right-hander's last appearance was on Sunday against the Los Angeles Angels, when he tossed six innings, surrendering four earned runs while giving up four hits.
+- The righty last appeared on Wednesday against the Arizona Diamondbacks, when he went six innings, allowing one earned run while giving up five hits.

+- The 26-year-old has amassed an ERA of 6.67, with 8 strikeouts per nine innings, in five games this season.
+Opponents are batting .287 against him.

 © 2023 Data Skrive.
 All rights reserved.